Yni-Viar/scp-assets/GFX/SCP-SL/README.md

 ### Update 2025.04.26:
 I asked a question about asset license in SCP:SL official discord server, and received answer by a moderator (a Northwood staff), that assets, created by Northwood, are licensed under CC-BY-SA 3.0.

+Also Hubert Moszka (in HCZ Nuke room creation stream), also confirmed, that SCP:SL assets are CC-BY-SA.

 That means, some SCP: Secret Lab assets would be uploaded soon.